Layton ServiceDesk - Release Notes - Version 6.8.4

 The resource cannot be found.
 Requested URL: /LaytonServiceDesk/LibChgType.aspx

-The LibChgType.aspx file was missing from the full installer.
+The LibChgType.aspx file was erroneously missing from the full installer.
 This has been corrected, and now installs this file.
+The update copies it into the Program Files folder.

 |68344||Tab Display Issue When Comment Contains Malformed HTML||With specific HTML formatting in the Problem Desc field, that field would appear blank and the tabs on the top of the Problem Desc field would disappear.
 This has been resolved.|